Floorp-Projects/Floorp/layout/tools/reftest/README.txt

 The underlying layout support for this mode isn't really complete; it doesn't use exactly the same codepath as real print preview/print.
-In particular, scripting and frames are likely to cause problems; it is untested, theough.
+In particular, scripting and frames are likely to cause problems; it is untested, though.
 That said, it should be sufficient for testing layout issues related to pagination.